gicentre/elm-vegalite/docs/changeNotes.md

 - `axNumExpr` for providing expressions that evaluate to numeric axis properties (VL5.0).

-- `axNumsExpr` for providing expressions that evaluate to a list numeric axis (dash) properties (VL5.0).
+- `axNumsExpr` for providing expressions that evaluate to a list of numeric axis (dash) properties (VL5.0).

 - `axStrExpr` for providing expressions that evaluate to string axis properties (VL5.0).